Cybersecurity Controls Explained in Detail

 Why is Cyber Security Important?

 We live in a digital era where all of our lives revolve around the computer and other electronic devices.
 All of the critical infrastructures like a banking system, healthcare, financial institutions, governments, and manufacturing industries use internet-connected devices, to perform core operations.
-Some of their important information such as intellectual property, financial data, and personal data can be sensitive.
-To protect that data from intruders and threat actors who would want financial gain, cyber security is implemented.

 Cyber Security Goals

 The main objective of cyber security is to ensure data protection.
-Cyber security offers three related principles to protect the data from breaches; the principle is called the CIA triad.
+Cyber security offers three related principles to protect data from breaches; the principle is called the CIA triad.
 CIA can be broken into three parts,

-● Confidentiality: It gives access to only authorized users, unauthorized users will be blocked.
+- Confidentiality: It gives access to only authorized users, unauthorized users will be blocked.
 An example of this is Data encryption.

-● Integrity: This principle makes sure that the data is authentic, accurate, and safeguarded from unauthorized modification or accidental user modification.
+- Integrity: This principle makes sure that the data is authentic, accurate, and safeguarded from unauthorized modification or accidental user modification.

-To secure data from malicious activities cyber security contains essential controls, let us know in the following what it has to offer in detail.
+To secure data from malicious activities Cybersecurity contains essential controls, let us know in the following what it has to offer in detail.

 Read more about cyber security and the best protocols used for cyber-attacks.